-With the insights provided by portfolio modelling and reporting, we allocate appropriate risk and financial resources (such as funding and capital) to support growth opportunities.
-We also use these insights to set credit concentration limits to manage the potential downside risks from adverse changes in the operating environment.
-The design of such credit concentration limits takes into consideration direct risk drivers (such as economic sector, industry, geographic location) and indirect risk drivers (such as collateral type or credit protection by a single counterparty) arising from credit risk mitigation
+Using insights provided by portfolio modelling and reporting, we allocate appropriate risk and financial resources (such as funding and capital) to support growth opportunities.
+We use these insights to set credit concentration limits to manage the potential downside risks from adverse changes in the operating environment.
+The design of these limits considers direct and indirect risk drivers, such as economic sector, industry, geographic location, collateral type or other credit risk mitigation.